leofansq/AU326-Automatic-Puzzle-Solver/README.md

 ## About Project ##
 - All the code for the algorithm is in the [usrGameController.h](/qtCyberDIP-master/qtCyberDip/usrGameController.h) 和 [usrGameController.cpp](/qtCyberDIP-master/qtCyberDip/usrGameController.cpp) two files
--  In the process, we have tried several methods.Some of the operable versions  are stored in folder "previous-version"
+-  In the process, we have tried several methods.Some of the operable versions  are stored in folder [previous-version](/previous-version)

+## Acknowledgement ##
+The source of this project is SJTU digital image processing.
+The main hardware and software are done by course teachers and teaching assistants.
+I and the team members only completed the algorithm part of the puzzle implementation.
+Original project address: https://github.com/LostXine/qtCyberDIP.git